pjho/pjho.github.io/_posts/2015-05-19-sad-cycles.md

 layout: post
 title:  "Sad Cycles"
 date:   2015-05-19 19:48:10
-tags: code ruby
+tags: code-exercise ruby
 ---

 ####The Challenge

 > Take a number, and add up the square of each digit.
   You'll end up with another number.
-If you repeat this process over
-  and over you'll end up with a repeating sequence of numbers
-  This sequence is the Sad cycle.
+If you repeat this process over and over you'll end up with a repeating sequence of numbers This sequence is the Sad cycle.

 src: [/r/dailyprogrammer/sad-cycles][src]